Afghan (ethnonym): Afghanistan

 Regarding the modern state of Afghanistan, the Encyclopædia of Islam explains:

 "The country now known as Afghanistan has borne that name only since the middle of the 18th century, when the supremacy of the Afghan race became assured: previously various districts bore distinct apellations, however the country was not a definite political unit, and its component parts were not bound together by any identity of race or language.
 The earlier meaning of the word was simply "the land of the Afghans", a limited territory which did not include many parts of the present state but did comprise large districts now either independent or within the boundary of British India (Pakistan)."

 Historical and obsolete suggestions

-There are a number of other hypotheses suggested for the name historically, all of them obsolete.
+There are a number of other hypotheses historically suggested for the name, all of them now considered obsolete.